18sp01/accounting-system/README.md

 ```
 make
 ```
-**_Note:_ Before executing the accounting system, please make sure your terminal window is greater than 99 in width and 14 in height for the best experience.**
+**_Note:_ Before executing the accounting system, please make sure your terminal window is greater or equal to 113 in width and 14 in height for the best experience.**

 When ready, to start the accounting system, type:
 ```